-Michaela Nuttall is C3’s nursing associate.
+Michaela Nuttall is C3’s associate in nursing.
 She is a cardiovascular nurse specialist with a unique and varied experience across the NHS and beyond.
 She developed her passion from prevention 20 years ago and has worked within it ever since.

 Having recently left the NHS after 27 years, Michaela is the clinical director at Smart Health Solutions, Deputy National Lead for CVD Prevention at Public Health England, and is overjoyed to have joined C3 in 2016.
 Often seen as the voice of reason, and bringing balance and a pragmatic approach to prevention and health, she has been invited to join the Health Care Committee of Heart UK and an invited member of both the Nurses and The Guidelines and Information working party of the British Hypertension Society, elected member of the Association of Cardiovascular Nurses and Allied Health Professional Education working party, on a variety of editorial boards and the Global Cardiovascular Nursing Leadership Forum.
 One of Michaela’s proudest achievements is founding the HEART UK NHS Health Check Awards.
 Being a Trustee at PoTS UK keeps her firmly rooted in the challenges patients face in living with life altering conditions.

 Often not lost for words, she was delighted and overwhelmed when she won the Nutrition and Health Nurse of the Year Award in 2013.

 Joining C3 has meant that Michaela can channel all her experience into prevention both in the UK and globally in supporting and driving forward the aims and goals this wonderful organisation.

 Michaela leads on C3’s and NURSING YOU, a health and wellbeing app designed by nurses for nurses.